Mikael31/MyMensaMatcher/README.md

 - Vote counting for three cafeterias
 - JSON-based data persistence
 - Vote reset functionality
+  - With operation for resetting on a daily basis

 ### 4. Menu Data Management
 - **Directory**: `jsonpasser/`